alanng10/class-lang/Docue/Article/Word/a.md

 Word "revise" has meaning that is revise comp.

-Word "posi" has meaning that is positive.
+Word "posite" has meaning that is positive.

-Word "nega" has meaning that is negative.
+Word "negate" has meaning that is negative.

 Word "task" has meaning that is to be done.